-Prerequisites: Principles of Hospitality and Tourism or Introduction to Culinary Arts recommended
+Prerequisites: Introduction to Culinary Arts recommended

-Advanced Culinary Arts\ (ADCULART)
+Advanced Culinary Arts (ADCULART)

 This course will extend content and enhance skills introduced in Culinary Arts by in-depth instruction of industry-driven standards in order to prepare students for success in higher education, certifications, and/or immediate employment.
 This course is offered at The LIFT for all high schools.